Hi-Folks/fusion/README.md

 By parsing Frontmatter into **Eloquent models**, Fusion enables developers to create complex, structured websites with ease.
 Say goodbye to the complexities of database management and welcome simplified website development with Fusion.

-> [!WARNING]
-> The package is under development (version 0.0.x), so the functions, classes and methods provided can be changed, especially for the `FusionBaseModel` model class.
-So, if you want to start using the package in order to provide feedback, you are welcome, but please don't use it in production until the version 1.0.0 will be released.
-Thank you

 ## Installation

 You can install the package via the `composer` tool: